 Kingsmead Kitchen

 What: Kingsmead Kitchen’s prime location on charming, cobbled Kingsmead Square means that it’s always buzzing with customers tucking into cooked breakfasts, shakshuka, breakfast sandwiches and omelettes.
-The coffee is great too, and Kingsmead probably boasts the best people watching in Bath if you’re on the little terrace outside.
+The coffee is great too, and Kingsmead probably boasts the best people watching in Bath if you can manage to snag yourself a seat on the little outdoor terrace.

 Where: 1 Kingsmead Street, Kingsmead Square, BA1 2AA